 Welcome to the Playful Participatory Research (PPR) Guide!
-This Interactive Workbook is for teachers and school leaders who want to use the PPR process in their schools.
-In this guide and workbook you will find:
+This is an interactive workbook for teachers and school leaders who want to use the PPR process in their schools.
+In this guide you will find:

-- ▶ Information about the PPR process - A workbook you can print out and use as you engage in PPR - An example of a PPR workbook filled out by a teacher researcher, to give you an idea of how the process might unfold.
+- information about the PPR process - a workbook you can print out and use as you engage in PPR - and an example of a PPR workbook filled out by a teacher researcher, to give you an idea of how the process might unfold.